bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-The way we\'re going to do this here is we\'re going to pass in an object.
-We have not yet worked with objects in JavaScript, they\'re coming, we\'re going to get to them later in our instruction about JavaScript, but will see them pop up a few times and this is one of those times.
-I\'ll explain it a little bit now, but we\'ll get into objects in more detail a bit later, and an object is an alternative way of storing data in JavaScript, and it comes with a key value pair.
+The way we&apos;re going to do this here is we&apos;re going to pass in an object.
+We have not yet worked with objects in JavaScript, they&apos;re coming, we&apos;re going to get to them later in our instruction about JavaScript, but will see them pop up a few times and this is one of those times.
+I&apos;ll explain it a little bit now, but we&apos;ll get into objects in more detail a bit later, and an object is an alternative way of storing data in JavaScript, and it comes with a key value pair.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->